Buying Sailing Holiday Insurance

 Don’t expect brokers to know anything about geography, what countries are in the EU etc.

 Where does the ‘North Sea’ start and finish for instance?
 One year several people arrived at the start of a voyage to Norway with a policy covering the North Sea – when we queried the boundaries with the brokers we were sent what looked a blurry children’s map to define the area.
 If there are geographic limits these need to be set in stone – this means latitudes and longitudes, or maybe a country border.
-With this one we had to provide a set of co-ordinates to the insurance company and they agreed it in writing.
+In the end we provided a set of co-ordinates to the insurance company and they agreed it in writing.
 Needless to say it was a bit of a hassle.

 Sailing with us in Norway within the Arctic Circle?
 Again many people have been caught out by this one, some companies charge extra for this and add it as an endorsement.